 M. Arch, University of Southern California; Presidential Fellow, USC Marshall School of Business

-Vinayak Bharne is Director of Design at Moule & Polyzoides Architects and Urbanists in Pasadena, California, a joint faculty of urbanism at the Sol Price School of Public Policy and the School of Architecture at the University of Southern California, and an Associated Faculty Member of the USC Center for Japanese Religions and Culture.
+Vinayak Bharne is Director of Design at Moule & Polyzoides Architects and Urbanists in Pasadena, California, Adjunct Associate Professor of urbanism at the USC Sol Price School of Public Policy, Lecturer at the USC School of Architecture and Associated Faculty Member at the USC Center for Japanese Religions and Culture.

 His professional work ranges from new towns, inner-city revitalization, campuses, resort-villages and housing for corporate, private and institutional clients, to urban regulations, policies and strategic advising for government and non-government agencies in the United States, Canada, India, China, United Arab Emirates, Panama, Kenya and Mauritius.
 His projects have received numerous local and national awards.
 These include the United States Environmental Protection Agency’s 2013 National Award for Smart Growth Achievement, the American Planning Association (California Chapter) 2011 Planning Excellence in Implementation Award – both for the Downtown Transformation in Lancaster, California; and two national Charter Awards from the Congress for the New Urbanism – for the Del Mar Station Apartments in Pasadena, and the Don Ana Plaza Reconstruction in New Mexico.